nationalarchives/tdr-consignment-api-data/README.md

 ### Publish generated code

-* Run the `TDR Database Migrations Publish` Jenkins job.
+* Run the `TDR Publish Slick Classes` GitHub action.
 This publishes a new version of the `consignment-api-db` library.

 ### Using updated schema locally